khoitd1997/eecs113-final-project-webapp/README.md

 # EECS113 Final Project Webapp

 .NET core webapp for eecs113 final project.
 Serve as the frontend for users viewing/searching the data as well as backend REST API server for logging.
+Utilize Azure to run PostgresDB as well as Webapi and Webapp.

 ## Usage Info